Getting started

 Leaving a comment on the map is helpful for adding ad-hoc field observations and collaborating with teammates in real-time to resolve issues and coordinate plans.
 Data gathered with comments includes free text and photos, and you can tag teammates to notify them via email immediately.

-1. Tap the plus button <img src="https://217108486-files.gitbook.io/~/files/v0/b/gitbook-x-prod.appspot.com/o/spaces%2FmRfGitkyjOEMvVsEyGWN%2Fuploads%2FT2JpsQBf2M0DdcHukjCm%2Ffab%20(1).png?alt=media&#x26;token=a0d38547-8091-45be-91eb-6b5401131b26" alt="" data-size="line"> on the bottom-right and select **Comment** from the menu panel.
-(Viewers will see a comment button <img src="https://217108486-files.gitbook.io/~/files/v0/b/gitbook-x-prod.appspot.com/o/spaces%2FmRfGitkyjOEMvVsEyGWN%2Fuploads%2F6d8UX77jA5I7V6yqfhmb%2Ffab.png?alt=media&#x26;token=edd4cc74-bfb5-4383-95b9-2e22890f2bc1" alt="" data-size="line"> instead)
+1. Tap the plus button <img src="/files/4BCexrU4qpRdNIVGnveg" alt="" data-size="line"> on the bottom-right and select **Comment** from the menu panel.
+(Viewers will see a comment button <img src="/files/AcoEaypEJjGGY0IUlKgq" alt="" data-size="line"> instead)

-<figure><img src="https://217108486-files.gitbook.io/~/files/v0/b/gitbook-x-prod.appspot.com/o/spaces%2FmRfGitkyjOEMvVsEyGWN%2Fuploads%2FjKhnHEn6JqA69AimMRkK%2FIMG_6116.png?alt=media&#x26;token=f8f842d7-1a1e-43f2-9919-c62cff2f99fb" alt="" width="188"><figcaption></figcaption></figure>
+<figure><img src="/files/98QS7jZWOO3Nv4avFmcl" alt="" width="188"><figcaption></figcaption></figure>

 2. Pan around the map to position your comment.
 You can use location tracking to snap the crosshairs to your current location.
 Tap on the location icon ![](/files/NvlZETRn3V2SGPWJAIb7) on the bottom right of your screen.

-3. Type in your comment in the bottom panel.&#x20;
+3. Type in your comment in the bottom panel.

-1. Viewers can tag teammates (<img src="https://217108486-files.gitbook.io/~/files/v0/b/gitbook-x-prod.appspot.com/o/spaces%2FmRfGitkyjOEMvVsEyGWN%2Fuploads%2FqM3wH2D4iMeaQt0ReVy2%2Fmention.svg?alt=media&#x26;token=9795a493-f2f4-463a-9332-403701ac49e4" alt="" data-size="line">) and tag features (**`+ ...`**).
-Editors on enterprise plans can also add photos (<img src="https://217108486-files.gitbook.io/~/files/v0/b/gitbook-x-prod.appspot.com/o/spaces%2FmRfGitkyjOEMvVsEyGWN%2Fuploads%2FlVoILnK2jWECFkxWTEzG%2FUIIconButton.png?alt=media&#x26;token=76e37771-6ff3-453e-b29c-ba5ac0aeef09" alt="" data-size="original">).
+1. Viewers can tag teammates (<img src="/files/g9I03tMjFrzwxfynxyWc" alt="" data-size="line">) and tag features (**`+ ...`**).
+Members with Contribute or Edit permission can also add photos (<img src="/files/XNYUk50fc0GTCpkchcAS" alt="" data-size="original">).

-<figure><img src="https://217108486-files.gitbook.io/~/files/v0/b/gitbook-x-prod.appspot.com/o/spaces%2FmRfGitkyjOEMvVsEyGWN%2Fuploads%2FK08ULNJiADUhEbKYaVrP%2Fimage.png?alt=media&#x26;token=cfba9683-7fd7-45aa-a0d7-cef97ebd90c4" alt="" width="375"><figcaption></figcaption></figure>
+<figure><img src="/files/pDHRZl10bxFNwQDRBJ2z" alt="" width="375"><figcaption></figcaption></figure>

-4. Tap the pink submit arrow button <img src="https://217108486-files.gitbook.io/~/files/v0/b/gitbook-x-prod.appspot.com/o/spaces%2FmRfGitkyjOEMvVsEyGWN%2Fuploads%2FNNF3YrsqKkcq4vvCByKW%2FScreenshot%202025-12-01%20at%2011.26.52%E2%80%AFAM.png?alt=media&#x26;token=6dc463fa-43cb-40e8-a917-5597dce8404e" alt="" data-size="line"> to add comment to map
+4. Tap the pink submit arrow button <img src="/files/ulQq5KRh9mqeVv8heCeE" alt="" data-size="line"> to add comment to map

 #### Tagging features

 Comments automatically detect if you are near existing features, and you can tag specific features to associate the comment with that feature.
-When your comment is near multiple features, tap on the **`+ Point at`** option from the comment panel to select which feature to tag in the comment.&#x20;
+When your comment is near multiple features, tap on the **`+ Point at`** option from the comment panel to select which feature to tag in the comment.

-<figure><img src="https://217108486-files.gitbook.io/~/files/v0/b/gitbook-x-prod.appspot.com/o/spaces%2FmRfGitkyjOEMvVsEyGWN%2Fuploads%2F3UGftnFm4cbCwpNqGPBU%2Fvideo.gif?alt=media&#x26;token=9c111268-13a1-46af-ab69-7a8dfd2534ff" alt="" width="188"><figcaption></figcaption></figure>
+<figure><img src="/files/Ji9uMGa2ifprdVLHMhXm" alt="" width="188"><figcaption></figcaption></figure>

 When only one feature is nearby, the comment panel will mention the specific feature:

-<figure><img src="https://217108486-files.gitbook.io/~/files/v0/b/gitbook-x-prod.appspot.com/o/spaces%2FmRfGitkyjOEMvVsEyGWN%2Fuploads%2FDTE3CnpaaTfDb9a7uE6K%2FIMG_6166.png?alt=media&#x26;token=26212a63-c040-4ab7-b926-4730809f0beb" alt="" width="375"><figcaption></figcaption></figure>
+<figure><img src="/files/d8l62uBo7xVqDEiwvE6B" alt="" width="375"><figcaption></figcaption></figure>

 You can also tag features directly from the feature popup panel.
 Click on the **`...`** menu in the popup panel to add a comment.

-<figure><img src="https://217108486-files.gitbook.io/~/files/v0/b/gitbook-x-prod.appspot.com/o/spaces%2FmRfGitkyjOEMvVsEyGWN%2Fuploads%2Fovue65LV3ryTYMa4VZoO%2Fimage.png?alt=media&#x26;token=ff8eca1c-da18-4230-86b6-ea4c8a434d45" alt="" width="188"><figcaption></figcaption></figure>
+<figure><img src="/files/zbWbVtUFINRoHnXOfLWs" alt="" width="188"><figcaption></figcaption></figure>

 #### Managing comments

 Click on the **`...`** at the top-right of the map view to view the comment panel and all comments in list form.
-Double-tap on a comment from the panel to zoom directly to it.&#x20;
+Double-tap on a comment from the panel to zoom directly to it.

 {% columns %}